 - 1. APhA supports staffing models that promote safe provision of patient care services and access to medications. - 2.
 APhA encourages the adoption of patient centered quality and performance measures that align with safe delivery of patient care services and opposes the setting and use of operational quotas or time-oriented metrics that negatively impact patient care and safety. - 3.
-APhA denounces any policies or practices of third-party administrators, processors, and payers that contribute to a workplace environment, that negatively impacts patient safety.
+APhA denounces any policies or practices of third-party administrators, processors, and payers that contribute to a workplace environment that negatively impacts patient safety.
 APhA calls upon public and private policy makers to establish provider payment policies that support the safe provision of medications and delivery of effective patient care. - 4.
-APhA urges pharmacy practice employers to establish collaborative mechanisms that engage the pharmacist in charge of each practice, pharmacists, pharmacy technicians, and pharmacy staff in addressing workplace issues that may have an impact on patient safety.
+APhA urges pharmacy practice employers to establish collaborative mechanisms that engage the pharmacist in charge of each practice, pharmacists, pharmacy technicians, and pharmacy staff in addressing workplace issues that may have an impact on patient safety. - 5.
+APhA urges employers to collaborate with the pharmacy staff to regularly and systematically examine and resolve workplace issues that may have a negative impact on patient safety.

-- 5. APhA urges employers to collaborate with the pharmacy staff to regularly and systematically examine and resolve workplace issues that may have a negatively impact patient safety. - 6.
-APhA opposes retaliation against pharmacy staff for reporting workplace issues that may negatively impact patient safety.
+6. APhA opposes retaliation against pharmacy staff for reporting workplace issues that may negatively impact patient safety.
 [JAPhA.
-58(4):355; July/August 2018] (Reviewed 2020) (Reviewed 2021)
+58[4]:355; July/August 2018] (Reviewed 2020) (Reviewed 2021) (Reviewed 2022)

-Unionization of Pharmacists: State Participation in Employer/Employee Relations
+1999, 1970 Unionization of Pharmacists: State Participation in Employer/Employee Relations

 The committee endorses the recommendations in the Provisional Policy Statement on Employment Standards submitted by the Board of Trustees at the special meeting of the House of Delegates in November 1969.
 The committee recommends that any change in this statement to provide that APhA function as a collective bargaining unit be rejected.
 (JAPhA.
 NS10:353; June 1970) (JAPhA.
-39(4):447; July/August 1999) [Reviewed 2001) [Reviewed 2007] [Reviewed 2017]
+39(4):447; July/August 1999) (Reviewed 2001) (Reviewed 2007) (Reviewed 2012) (Reviewed 2017)